Sketusky/MMM-uv-index/README.md

 ## Usage

 To use this module, go to the *modules* subfolder of your mirror and clone this repository.
+You will need a subscription to the Openweathermap OneCall API 3.0.
+The first 1000 calls are free, so personal use should incur no cost.
+Set the rate limit to 999 per day to make sure you don't get charged, even if the module or MagicMirror were to get stuck in a loop somehow.
 ```
 git clone https://github.com/Sketusky/MMM-uv-index
 ```